 What should I look for in a good pair?

 Glass and the coatings on the glass which improve light transmission, colour and contrast all improve with higher cost instruments.
 Apply any criteria you may have such as budget, size, weight, waterproofing and compare a few models to find your best fit.
-Delivery is free for orders over £50, and free returns are available for all orders.
+Delivery is free for orders over £100.

 What kind of binoculars do I need for bird watching?